schacon/kinectaby/README.md

 TODO
 ==============

-So for now only syncronous data capture is possible - eventually I would like to get the async callbacks implemented as well.
+So for now only synchronous data capture is possible - eventually I would like to get the async callbacks implemented as well.
 There are also some log calls and a log callback that should be bound.
 Finally, there is tilt and accelerometer data you can capture that we should be able to get.
 I've marked all the calls I haven't bound as 'TODO' in the